snipe/moresecure/README.md

 Watch this space for more and contribute ideas in the Issues.

+I may also decide to draw some illustrations and make it more like a zine site, because who doesn't like pictures, right?

+### Context

+- The content should be approachable enough for kids to understand, but never dumbed down or pandering.

 ### Requirements

 - The point is not to scare people into not sharing any information, the point is to educate them so they can make their own informed choices about what they share
 - Every point raised should have a clear example of how the information disclosure can be used against someone.
+If you're not sure how to phrase it in a way that matches the context requirements, just post an issue with your idea and we'll work on it together.